riggraz/no-style-please/_posts/2024-03-14-governance.md

 ## Phase 3: Supporting & Expanding Community Infrastructure  (March 2023 - Sept 2023)

+From March 2023 to September 2023, a few changes occurred in our time.
+Our co-PI, Kirstie Whitaker (alongside Malvika Sharan) returned from maternity leave.
+We also added a new member to our team, Alexandra Araujo Alvarez, who.

-From March 2023 to September 2023, I started preparing documentation needed to help with this formalisation in a templatable way for other similar groups to form working groups ([you can see a PR I finally made with some of this info here](https://github.com/the-turing-way/the-turing-way/pull/3499)!), and we also moved into a github organisation (from a repository), which has allowed different groups to [have their own spaces/repositories](https://github.com/the-turing-way).
+I started preparing documentation needed to help with this formalisation in a templatable way for other similar groups to form working groups ([you can see a PR I finally made with some of this info here](https://github.com/the-turing-way/the-turing-way/pull/3499)!), and we also moved into a github organisation (from a repository), which has allowed different groups to [have their own spaces/repositories](https://github.com/the-turing-way).
 This has helped with increased autonomy and increased decentralisation of the project.

 Pluses